 - 1. Thoroughly clean any small chemical spills and place containers in a well-ventilated area. - 2.
-Keep combustible liquids away from heat sources.

-3. Turn off electrical power if possible if you can safely get to the main breaker box.

-4. Assume all wires on the ground are electrically charged.
+Keep combustible liquids away from heat sources. - 3.
+Turn off electrical power if possible if you can safely get to the main breaker box. - 4.
+Assume all wires on the ground are electrically charged.
 This includes cable TV feeds.
-Do not go near the wires.

-5. If you think you smell a gas leak, immediately leave the area and leave the door(s) open if you are indoors.
-Never strike a match.

-- 6. Report downed or damaged power lines to the utility company or emergency services. - 7.
+Do not go near the wires. - 5.
+If you think you smell a gas leak, immediately leave the area and leave the door(s) open if you are indoors.
+Never strike a match. - 6.
+Report downed or damaged power lines to the utility company or emergency services. - 7.
 Stay away from standing water and debris.

+VI.
+PLANS FOR FUTURE FIRE SAFETY ON CAMPUS

+The College would like to add a PA system to our emergency notification system for all or most buildings to allow specific announcements.
+This could be especially helpful in fire situations.
+This system will require an approved budget process that is part of our 5 year strategic plan.
+It has been recommended that we eventually add sprinkler systems to various buildings across campus.
+Again this will require approved budgets and will be part of our 5 year strategic plan.

-V. FIRE LOG
+VI.
+FIRE LOG